Supergrid

 • Rated - 2 -Okay

 It was sometimes asked, was there nothing Audrey couldn't turn her hand to?
 An England Netball International, who considered a Tennis career at one stage and also sang mezzo-soprano in a family musical quartet, she even had a go at am dram before joining the Saxons in 1949.
 Handy lived up to her name in the first senior season, being ever present and scoring two goals, earning the distinction of scoring the first ever Supergrid goal to help her team become World Champions.
+The following season she found herself on the bench as understudy to Honor Whitfield after the arrival of Norma Blower from Liverpool.
+Having taken the time on the sidelines to marry playwright, Henrey Pertwee, she returned at the tail end of the season for the injured Whitfield in time to play four games and earn a second Supergrid Briooch.

 Team of The Year